Ivanov133/sw-battle-arena/sw-app-README.md

     Depending on which view is rendered, either the Character Comment section or the Battle Comment section will be shown.
 They both use the Comment component to render the comments, related to the specific character/battle which is currently rendered by the user.
 Full CRUD operations are possible for the logged in creator of the comment.
 All comments are visible to unauthorised users.

+#TODOs
+Pagination
+Character/battle rating system
+Comment like/dislike functionality
+Profile component extension - store likes, comments etc. in the profile
+    and craete a ranking system for the users, based on their activity and contributions.